 The US FDA Import Alert 16-129 contained 38 firms from Bangladesh(1), China(1), India(6), Indonesia(2), Malaysia(27) and Thailand(1) (6/22/16) for nitrofurans.
 On April 18th, 2016 the FDA made an announcement that 1/3 of shrimp and prawn shipments from Malaysia in 2015 contained the residues nitrofurans and/or chloramphenicol.

-Since 2002, the EU equivalent to FDA Import Alerts, RASSF, has had over 800 notifications for nitrofurans in food and feed.
+Since 2002, the European Union equivalent to FDA Import Alerts, RASSF (Rapid Alert System for Food and Feed), has had over 800 notifications for nitrofurans in food and feed.

 Analysis of Nitrofurans